The Grid

 The scope label also includes a clickable link to the job or project: click it to navigate directly to the corresponding page in the TMS.

-When the scope contains multiple documents, you can use the document selector dropdown to switch between them or open all documents.
+When the scope contains multiple documents, you can use the document selector dropdown to switch between them, open all documents, or select a specific group of documents using checkboxes.
 For full details, see Document Selector.

 Auto-Save